sveawebpay/php-checkout/README.md

 )
 ```

-The information should be stored in a database for fast access.
+The information should be stored in a database for fast access instead of sending requests on demand.

 ##### Calculation formulas